eclipse-hono/hono/site/content/admin-guide/auth-server-config.md

 This component serves as a default implementation of the *Authentication* API only.
 On startup, it reads in all identities and their authorities from a JSON file from the file system.
 All data is then kept in memory and there are no remote service APIs for managing the identities and their authorities.

-In a production environment, a more sophisticated implementation should be used instead.

 The Auth Server is implemented as a Spring Boot application.
 It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-service-auth/) created from it.

 ## Service Configuration